 Although the church views marriage as a lifelong commitment.
 It recognizes that sometimes marriages cease and relationships break down.
 The church offers support to persons who have experienced divorce and/or are seeking remarriage after divorce.
 You can have your marriage blessed in the church if you are legally divorced.

 Other Church Requirements

 - At least one of the couple must be baptized in a Christian church.
-If you have not been baptised, we invite you to explore what baptism means with our priest-in-charge.
+If you have not been baptised, we invite you to explore what baptism means with our priest.

 - Both parties must undertake marriage preparation as determined between yourselves and the priest who will officiate the wedding.
 Any successful long-term relationship takes work.
 You will also have the opportunity to talk about things that might challenge your marriage as well as identify and celebrate what will make your relationship strong.

 Can we just rent the church for my wedding?